2020 Challenge by La Vuelta: Route and organization

-The race was increased from two stages in the past two editions to three this year, which race officials cited was due to the "uninterrupted growth dynamic that [the race] has maintained since its creation."
+The race was increased from two stages in the past two editions to three in 2020, which race officials cited was due to the "uninterrupted growth dynamic that [the race] has maintained since its creation."
 The race started with a 83 km hilly stage from Toledo to Escalona, followed by the traditional 9.3 km individual time trial in Boadilla del Monte.
 The final stage was a 100.5 km criterium in Madrid that used the same finishing circuit that was used for stage 21 of the 2020 Vuelta.

 The event was organised by ASO, which also organises the Vuelta a España.
 It was the 11th and final race of the 2020 UCI Women's World Tour.